Great wine? Check. Yummy food creations? Check. Good company? Check.

 The Melbourne Food and Wine Festival has everything you need to guarantee an incredible day of fun and indulgence.
 Sample Australia’s world-class wines, meet chefs who can teach you some unique tips for the kitchen and relax.

-Tip: for those who are travelling from out of town, you can snap up a bargain car hire deal from Melbourne Airport with DriveNow.
+Tip: for those who are travelling from out of town, you can snaffle a bargain on car rental at Melbourne Airport with DriveNow.

 Here are five must-have experiences at the Melbourne Food and Wine Festival.

 Spend an evening with the chefs that have shaped our industry, stood the test of time and continue to do amazing work as they discuss the Melbourne food scene.
 Hosted by Dani Valent at Hellenic Republic Brighton in Church Street, Brighton your panel will incluce Karen Martini, Teage Ezard, Raymond Capaldi, Geoff Lindsay, Donovan Cooke, Ian Curley, Michael Lambie, Stephanie Alexander and Andrew Blake.

 Escape the city to Werribee Park and the Lancemore Mansion Hotel, 30 minutes south on the Geelong freeway and experience sensory adventure as chef David Green takes you through three courses inspired by ingredients harvested at the property.

 Enjoy a three-course feast with good company.
 This year’s party is in the hands of three chefs who shaped Melbourne dining, Stephanie Alexander chef and founder of the Stephanie Alexander Kitchen Garden Foundation and chef-restaurateurs, Philippe Mouchel and Jacques Reymond.
 You’ll be dining with more than 1600 foodies in the Treasury Gardens, East Melbourne.

 Take the Cake